 With all our might

-By: Micaela Danko, high school alumna High School Study Abroad, Wildlife Biology
+By: Micaela Danko, high school alumna High School Adventures, Wildlife Biology

 It is midnight and pouring rain as we tread vigilantly down the desolate Caribbean shoreline.
 We are a mere handful of humans dressed in black.
 The faint glow of the moon behind the clouds is all the light we have to keep us from tripping over occasional half-buried driftwood, snarled vines, and steep sand banks.
 Remarkably, this dim light is just enough for us to catch a glimpse of what we have been looking for, what I have been waiting anxiously to see for the first time: a large sea turtle emerging from the darkness of the ocean to nest.
 Whatever tiredness I may have felt disappeared instantaneously, replaced with adrenaline, as I prepared myself to do what I came here to do.